 LL: I also wish Elle didn’t have to end up shirtless in so many scenes so Hot Flynn could be like, “WOW I never noticed my brother’s best friend before, but now that I see she has BOOBS 10/10 would bang.”
 She basically does a striptease in the boys’ locker room!

 MB: And then the photo of her striptease ends up blown up as a huge decorative poster at the prom!
 What the hell.
 That whole scene felt like an inverted 13 Reasons Why plot line.
 Things that made Hannah’s life really difficult were the same things that make Elle seem...quirky and desirable?
 It’s a little weird.
 But overall, do you stan The Kissing Booth?
-And who is your favorite character?
+And who is your favourite character?
 I know you have one.

-LL: Um, you know that my favorite character is the girl with too-tight headgear, who shows up in roughly five scenes (including a large picture projected onto the screen at prom).
+LL: Um, you know that my favourite character is the girl with too-tight headgear, who shows up in roughly five scenes (including a large picture projected onto the screen at prom).
 Has headgear technology not improved in the last 15 years?
 I want a spin-off about headgear girl.
 Honorary mention goes to Elle’s little brother, who says “Holy shit” when she does the classic teen movie descent down the stairs in her prom dress.
 Is this a normal way for younger brothers to react to seeing their sisters in fancy dresses and a lot of makeup?

 LL: I could talk about The Kissing Booth forever, but I have to leave for HARVARD tomorrow because I got in and no one knew (and you can’t tell anyone).
 Make sure you don’t run into your boyfriend’s mom while you’re buying condoms at the one drugstore in town!